tnscorcoran/openshift-operators/README.md

 oc get route
 ```

-It's http based, with no redirect as we specified *gogsSsl: False*
+It's http based, so it doesn't redirect as we specified *gogsSsl: False*

 Now it's almost time to clean up the Gogs Servers.
 One final thing - notice our Postgresql DB Pod definition has an ownerreference of *gogs-server* when we view its yaml: